PeeperLab/CopywriteR/README.md

     ENCODER(bamFolder, destinationFolder, referenceFolder, whichControl, ncpu, captureRegionsBedFile)

-CNAprofiles performs segmentation, calling and plotting of copy number profiles using the CGHcall package.
+CNAprofile performs segmentation, calling and plotting of copy number profiles using the CGHcall package.

     CNAprofile(destinationFolder)

-For more details see R-package. `> ?preENCODER`, `> ?ENCODER`, and `> ?CNAprofile`  in R will show help files and descriptions for each of the functions.
+For more details see R-package manual.
+Alternatively, one of the following commands can be used to show help files for the corresponding function:

+    > ?preENCODER
+    > ?ENCODER
+    > ?CNAprofile

 ## Contact